LLNL/benchpark/docs/add-an-experiment.rst

 Adding an Experiment
 ====================

+This guide is intended for those wanting to define a new set of experiment parameters for a given benchmark.

 Similar to systems, Benchpark also provides an API where you can represent experiments as objects and customize their description with command line arguments.